 Undergraduate student admission is regularly carried out by the Directorate of Measuring, Selection and Placement Center (ÖSYM).
 Students who are eligible to enter according to their verbal scores and preferences in the exam conducted by ÖSYM have registered with the documents requested in accordance with the principles determined by the Council of Higher Education Council (CoHE), ÖSYM and the Rectorate (Articles on Admission to Higher Education in Higher Education Law No. 2547).
-In the last three academic years, the first academic quota of the institution has been allocated as 205 has been fully filled in all years.
-Details regarding the exam degrees of daytime and evening education students enrolled in the institution are shown in Table B.2.1.1.and B.2.1.2.
+In the last three academic years, the second education quota has been allocated as 164 and this quota has been fully filled in all years.
+Details regarding the exam degrees of daytime and evening education students enrolled in the institution are shown in Table B.2.1.1.